theshovonsaha/NexaApply/docs/user/getting-started.md

 ## Quick Start

 1. Navigate to any job application
-2. Click the JobBlitz icon
+2. Click the nexaApply icon
 3. Select "Auto-Fill Form"
 4. Review and submit!